AndrewDTodd/CS4380/README.md

     chmod +x Build.sh

+##### Step 3: run the build script
+Enter the following command to run the build script

+    ./Build.sh

 #### Steps to run programs/tests
 ##### Step 1: navigate to build directory
 The previouse steps have created and built the programs in a new directory.
 Enter the following to navigate to this directory